Is Registered Massage Therapy (RMT) Covered by Insurance in Vancouver or North Vancouver?

 - Individuals with personal private insurance plans

-- People with approved claims through ICBC or WorkSafeBC
+- People with approved claims through ICBC

 Many newcomers find it helpful to visit reputable Iranian RMT clinics in Vancouver and North Vancouver, such as Capilano, which offer trusted care and often provide services in Farsi.
 These clinics also typically support direct billing to make the process easier.